mybucks-online/app/README.md

 ## Summary

-Mybucks.online is a **password-only, self-custodial cryptocurrency wallet** built with [React.js](https://react.dev).
+Mybucks.online is a **password-only, self-custodial and browser-based cryptocurrency wallet** built with [React.js](https://react.dev).
 It generates a private key from your password and passcode using an industry-standard, verified **one-way hash function**.
 Your private key forms your account, allowing you to transfer, receive, and hold your crypto assets permanently.

 ## How to Use